 Thank you for choosing Dean Health Plan as your HMO.
-As a member of Dean Health Plan you will receive all your health care from Dean Health Plan doctors, and hospitals.
-See our provider directory to choose a primary care provider or you may call our Customer Care Center at (800) 279-1301 for help choosing a provider.
+As a member of Dean Health Plan you will receive all your health care from Dean Health Plan doctors and hospitals.

 Our Medicaid and BadgerCare plans are public health insurance programs developed by the State and Federal governments to assist the uninsured and under-insured children, families and pregnant women who meet specific income limits.